 There is a lack of privacy and/or we feel suffocated.
 If we feel restricted in being able to run errands on our own, have private time to ourselves or find it hard to have private phone conversations with others, then we're in an enmeshed relationship.

 Now that we're aware of what an enmeshed relationship looks like, check back in tomorrow as we discuss how to grow from an enmeshed relationship to a much healthier Interdependent relationship.

-Written by: Tamara Wilhelm MA, LMHC, LCAC
+Written by: Tamara McCord MA, LMHC, LCAC

 *Tamara enjoys doing marriage counseling, individual counseling, & couples counseling at Imagine Hope.
 We also specialize in family counseling, child & adolescent counseling.
 Imagine Hope serves the Indianapolis area, including the surrounding areas of Carmel, Noblesville, Zionsville, Westfield & Fishers.